 Meet Professor Gina Siddu Pilia, Foreign Language Resource Center

-The mission of the Foreign Language Resource Center (FLRC) is to promote the development and use of foreign languages – Italian, French, German, and Spanish – among students enrolled in all level courses in the Department of Modern Languages and Literatures.
+The mission of the Foreign Language Resource Center (FLRC) is to promote the development and use of foreign languages – Italian, French, German, and Spanish – among students enrolled in all level courses in the Department of Modern Languages and Literature.
 The services offered by the FLRC include, but are not limited to: individual tutoring, conversation tables in the Tiber Cafe and preparation for the CILS exam (Certification of Italian as a Foreign Language).
 Gina Siddu Pilia, who teaches Italian at John Cabot University, is the Coordinator of the FLRC.
 We sat down with her for an interview.

 What are the benefits of studying a foreign language in an increasingly globalized world?